 The United States officially entered World War II after Japanese fighters bombed Pearl Harbor in 1941; the country had been at war for a little more than two months when President Franklin D. Roosevelt signed Executive Order 9066 giving U.S. armed forces broad powers to incarcerate anyone in the name of military defense.
-The government overwhelmingly used this power to imprison Japanese Americans for having “foreign enemy ancestry” (though German Americans, Italian Americans, and Jewish Americans were also detained, in smaller numbers).
-Ultimately, the military kept 120,000 innocent people under armed guard, mostly in isolated areas of the West, forcing them to leave their homes, businesses, possessions, and normal lives behind—for years.
+The government overwhelmingly used this power to imprison Japanese Americans for having “foreign enemy ancestry” (though German Americans, Italian Americans and Jewish Americans were also detained, in smaller numbers).
+Ultimately, the military kept 120,000 innocent people under armed guard, mostly in isolated areas of the West, forcing them to leave their homes, businesses, possessions and normal lives behind for years.

 Finally, in 1980, President Jimmy Carter appointed a special commission on the incarcerations that ultimately determined in 1983 that the government had imprisoned thousands of Japanese Americans based on racism and prejudice, not military necessity.
-In 1982, Peter Irons, a political science professor at the University of California, uncovered secret government documents while conducting research.
-The documents proved that the Justice Department had knowingly suppressed evidence showing that the incarcerated Americans were innocent of wrongdoing and posed no military threat to justify their imprisonment.
+In 1982, Peter Irons, a political science professor at the University of California, uncovered secret government documents proving that the Justice Department had knowingly suppressed evidence showing that the incarcerated Americans were innocent of wrongdoing and posed no military threat to justify their imprisonment.
 The new evidence and the presidential commission’s findings allowed a legal team to reopen Korematsu’s case and overturn his criminal conviction in 1983, more than four decades after his arrest.